George Harrison’s Memories of ‘Let It Be’ Don’t Match New Beatles Documentary’s Pitch

 “For me, to come back into the winter of discontent with The Beatles at Twickenham was very unhealthy and unhappy,” George said in Anthology.
 “I remember being quite optimistic about it. […] But it was soon quite apparent that it was just the same as it had been … and it was going to be painful again.”

 As George said, it only took a few days before the bickering began.
 And John and Paul got to back to ignoring songs George introduced in the studio. (“All Things Must Pass” was among them.)
 On the third day, George and Paul had the tense exchange caught on film in Let It Be.
 And by the seventh day George had quit The Beatles.

 The situation improved somewhat after George returned to the band

 As far as the Twickenham sessions went, every Beatle has agreed that part was miserable.
 “Looking back on Let It Be now, I can see it could be easily construed as someone coming on a bit too heavy,” Paul said in Anthology.
 “I think it led to a couple of barneys.”

 “Nobody was in it at all,” John recalled.
 “It was just a dreadful, dreadful feeling and, being filmed all the time, I just wanted them to go away.”
 (John also acknowledged being addicted to heroin at the time.)
 “By the time we got to Let It Be we couldn’t play the game anymore.”

 After George’s January 10 walkout, he tried to foster a better working environment.
-He insisted the scene shift back to Apple studios on Abbey Road, where they could get comfortable and play.
+He insisted the scene shift back to Apple studios, where they could get comfortable and play.
 And George brought in keyboard player Billy Preston on January 22 to liven up the mood.